 Once it gets dirty, you need to dip it inside clean water, wring out the excess water, and then continue where you stopped.
 Also, note that you don’t need to clean your leather gloves with a specific solution now and then.
 You can simply use wet or even baby wipes since they can effectively spot-clean leather, thus, saving you from washing the items a lot of times throughout the year.

 You need to let your gloves fully dry out.
 Leave them out for as long as needed and make sure that your apparel dries out completely and smells fresh.
-Besides, for the conditioning step to be effective, the gloves have to be dry.
-It is important to let your gloves stay for a whole day between cleaning and conditioning to achieve the best results.
+Besides, for the conditioning step to be effective, they have to be dry.
+It is important to let them stay for a whole day between cleaning and conditioning to achieve the best results.

 Conditioning and Drying Your Leather Motorbike Gloves

-Your skin would crack if it got exposed to eighty miles per hour wind, or if you stayed out in the hot sun for hours.
+Your skin would crack if it got exposed to eighty miles-per-hour wind, or if you stayed out in the hot sun for hours.
 It is the same thing that happens to your leather gloves over time.
 Conditioning your leather items will rejuvenate them with the essential oils that diminish with usage, time, and getting exposed to a lot of things.
-Moisture will be restored to the pores of your gloves through conditioning that will increase the quality and service life of your gloves.
+Moisture will be restored to the pores of your gloves through conditioning that will increase the quality and service life of your pair.

 Step 1: Spreading the Conditioner to the Clean Leather Gloves

-Also, just like the cleaning process, make sure to move over each entire glove by applying the conditioner evenly and don’t miss the areas between fingers.
-It is vital to note that while you are not required to condition your gloves each time you clean them, you have to clean your gloves each time you intend to treat them.
+Also, just like the cleaning process, make sure to move over each entire glove by applying the conditioner evenly, and don’t miss the areas between fingers.
+It is vital to note that while you are not required to condition your gloves each time you clean them, you have to clean your pair each time you intend to treat them.